rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-getting-started.md

 !!! note

-    There are no downloads listed for the subcomponents above.
-Additionally, the release notes state "The booted option is used to upgrade the Boot Selector image to the image version packed with the loaded Dell Networking OS image".
-This leads me to believe that they are packaged in the FTOS-SK-9.14.2.23.bin file.
+    The subcomponent upgrades are packaged in the FTOS-SK-9.14.2.23.bin file.

 #### BIOS or Boot Selector